MicrosoftDocs/sql-docs/docs/connect/jdbc/connecting-using-azure-active-directory-authentication.md

 ## Connecting using ActiveDirectoryIntegrated authentication mode

+There are two ways to use ActiveDirectoryIntegrated authentication in the Microsoft JDBC Driver for SQL Server:

+- On Windows, mssql-jdbc_auth-\<version>-\<arch>.dll from the [downloaded package](download-microsoft-jdbc-driver-for-sql-server.md) can be copied to a location in the system path.
-With version 6.4, Microsoft JDBC Driver adds support for ActiveDirectoryIntegrated Authentication using a Kerberos ticket on multiple platforms (Windows, Linux, and macOS).
+- If you can't use the DLL, starting with version 6.4, you can configure a Kerberos ticket.
+This method is supported on multiple platforms (Windows, Linux, and macOS).
 For more information, see [Set Kerberos ticket on Windows, Linux And macOS](#set-kerberos-ticket-on-windows-linux-and-macos).
-Alternatively, on Windows, mssql-jdbc_auth-\<version>-\<arch>.dll can also be used for ActiveDirectoryIntegrated authentication with JDBC Driver.

 > [!NOTE]
 > If you are using an older version of the driver, check this [link](feature-dependencies-of-microsoft-jdbc-driver-for-sql-server.md) for the respective dependencies that are required to use this authentication mode.